st4rdog/st4rdog.github.io/_references/graphics/lightmapping.md

 ### Cons

 * Time-consuming.
-* Uses up memory.
-Depends on quality/resolution.
+* Uses up memory, depending on quality/resolution.
 * For static geometry only.
 Cannot be updated in real-time or generated in-game.
 Opening/closing doors will be a problem.
 * Dynamic objects can sometimes "stand out" from lightmapped geometry.
 They have to be lit seperately by Light Probes.

 ## History of lightmapping in video games

+TODO: Link to lighting reference page...
 Quake was the first game to use lightmaps.

 ## Notes